Skip Navigation

 Materials and Methods

 Our study group included 335 patients with all demographic and pathologic data available who underwent surgical resection for lung adenocarcinoma for more than 10 years.
 The following states of disease were defined: initial state, operation (OP); three intermediate states of local recurrence (LR), metastasis (Meta), and concurrent LR with metastasis (LR+Meta); and a terminal state, death.
-We identified 8 transitions representing various pathways of tumor progression.
+We identified eight transitions representing various pathways of tumor progression.
 We employed a multi-state model (MSM) to separate the impacts of multiple prognostic factors on the transitions following surgery.

 Results

 After surgery, approximately half of patients experienced recurrence.
-Specifically, 142 (42.4%), 54 (16.1%), and 7 (2.1%) patients developed Meta, LR+Meta, and LR, respectively.
+Specifically, 142 (42.4%), 54 (16.1%), and seven (2.1%) patients developed Meta, LR+Meta, and LR, respectively.
 Clinical and pathological factors associated with the transitions were different.
-Impact of pathological lymph node remained a risk factor for both OP to Meta (λ02, p-value=0.001) and OP to LR+Meta (λ03, p-value = 0.001).
+Impact of pathological lymph node remained a risk factor for both OP to Meta (λ02, p=0.001) and OP to LR+Meta (λ03, p=0.001).

 Conclusion